moorepants/dissertation/systemidentification.rst

 My primary goal in the following analyses of all the collected data is to identify the manual control system employed the rider.
-I will approach this in a similar fashion as :cite:`Eaton1973` and attempt to identify the open loop bicycle and rider dynamics first and follow by with identification of the control system.
+I will approach this in a similar fashion as :cite:`Eaton1973` and attempt to identify the plant, i.e. the open loop bicycle and rider dynamics, first followed by an identification of the control system.
+The question arises as to what the plant and controller consist of.
+In this case, I consider the plant to include the passive or open loop model of the bicycle and the rider's passive biomechanics and the controller to be the some makeup of the human brain which takes sensory inputs, has time delays, and sends outputs for muscular control.

 This two part process was not originally thought to be needed and I started with the identification of the control system assuming the Whipple model would